mp3skater/Jumping-squared/README.md

 - Sound effects and music
 - Start & pause menu
 - Highscore system that stores the highscores inside of a text file
+- Options to regulate and turn off/on the sound effects/music

 ### In future
-- Options to regulate and turn off/on the sound effects/music
+- Detailed explenation of how to create your own levels
 - Usage of gradle or maven for easier execution
 - Maybe level-edit-modus...